saumyaraj/item-catalog/README.md

 ## System setup and how to view this project
 This project makes use of Udacity's Linux-based virtual machine (VM) configuration which includes all of the necessary software to run the application.
+VMware clarity cdns are used included for templating in main.html file
 1. Download [Vagrant](https://www.vagrantup.com/) and install.
 2. Download [Virtual Box](https://www.virtualbox.org/) and install.
 3. Clone this repository to a directory of your choice.